WHEN TO USE THIS PAGE: PLEASE READ THESE INSTRUCTIONS BEFORE BUYING YOUR TEXTBOOKS!

-Please note: Because this is an English literature class, the only movies that are acceptable are those based on written books that are literary classics in their field, old or modern.
+Please note: Because this is an English literature class, the only movies that are acceptable are those based on written books or plays that are literary classics in their field, old or modern.
 In addition, the movies must follow closely the original literary works.
-(Also remember, as explained in the "Attendance" web page, That you can only receive 1/2 credit for watching and reading about these movies.)
+(Also remember, as explained in the "Attendance" web page, that you can only receive 1/2 credit for watching and reading about these movies.)

 So, for example, even while some of the Star Trek or Star Wars movies may rise to the level of literature, they cannot count as extra credit for this course because they were made as movies (first), and not as books (or only secondarily as books).

 Note: This is only a short list of such movies.
 Many more exist and can be found by picking a literary work and then Googling its name with the word "movie."
 Once you know a literary work has a movie made from it, you can get details about the movie from www.imdb.com ("Internet Movie Database").

 Alice in Wonderland. ** to ****.
 There are several versions of this great classic, the best known (and possibly best made) of which is the Walt Disney animated film or the newer film starring Johnny Depp.

 Beauty and the Beast, Peter Pan, Pinocchio, Sleeping Beauty, Snow White and the Seven Dwarfs, and other Walt Disney classic animated fairy tales. *** to ****.
 These classic stories come from medieval, renaissance, and baroque/enlightenment-period tales that have been around--and have changed form--from century to century and country to country for many hundreds of years in Western society.